 Accompanied by his parents, Prince Carl Philip and Princess Sofia, the young royal was welcomed to Gijsjön by Södermanland’s governor, Liselotte Hagberg.
 Prince Alexander officially opened ‘Prince Alexander’s Viewpoint’ by pulling a green ribbon, and Prince Carl Philip gave a short speech on behalf of his son, saying:

-“It feels great for us to get here to Södermanland, and that Alexandre’s very first official visit to his Duchy will become just this beautiful place, in Nynä’s nature reserve.
+“It feels great for us to get here to Södermanland, and that Alexander’s very first official visit to his Duchy will become just this beautiful place, in Nynä’s nature reserve.
 We are very pleased that you have chosen to make this site more accessible to all, both children and adults.
 We are also pleased that you can now easily visit Gijsjön – whether you have a disability or if you are a motorist who just wants to take a break in Södermanland.”

 Following the Prince’s speech, local conservationists gave the visiting royals a tour of the area and explained how the nature reserve was operated and managed.